GeoNode/documentation/admin/mgmt_commands/index.rst

 GeoNode, you may have an existing GeoServer that already has data in it, or you may want to configure data from a GeoServer which is not directly supported by uploading data.

-GeoServer supports a wide range of data formats and connections to database, and while many of them are not supported as GeoNode upload formats, if they can be configured in GeoServer, you can add them to your GeoNode by following the procedure described below.
+GeoServer supports a wide range of data formats and connections to database, some of them may not be supported as GeoNode upload formats.
+You can add them to your GeoNode by following the procedure described below.

-GeoServer supports 3 types of data: :guilabel:`Raster`, :guilabel:`Vector`, :guilabel:`Databases` and :guilabel:`Cascaded`.
+GeoServer supports 4 types of data: :guilabel:`Raster`, :guilabel:`Vector`, :guilabel:`Databases` and :guilabel:`Cascaded`.

 For a list of the supported formats for each type of data, consult the following pages: